This is the multi-page printable view of this section. Click here to print.

 blockNodesolo block node add (when ONE_SHOT_WITH_BLOCK_NODE=true)

 For the full list of supported CLI flags per section, see the Falcon Values File Reference.
+If you set network.--application-properties, see Custom Application Properties for the difference between Solo’s default merge mode and full overwrite mode.

 Create a Falcon Values File